-At September 30, 2023, the Town had \$158,455 in loans outstanding for its governmental activities.
+At September 30, 2024, the Town paid off outstanding balance of \$158,455 in loans for its governmental activities.
 More detailed information about the Town's capital debt is presented in the notes of the financial statements.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGET